MaciekWin3/BlazingWeather/README.md

 # BlazingWeather 🌤
-Simple weather application built with Blazor and .NET 6 that allows you to check weather and export that data to Excel
+Simple weather application built with Blazor and .NET 6 that allows you to check weather and export that data to Excel.

 ## Description 🔧
 The app displays weather statistics from capitals around the world using two external APIs: